 When Do They Ship The New PWCs?

-For the US, new jet skis can come in as soon as January, but many new models can still be shipped out until the next year models start to ship.
+For the US, new models can come in as soon as January, but many new models can still be shipped out until the next year models start to ship.

-Dealerships are allotted so many units, and if the dealership doesn’t have the one you need, they can often get it from another dealership that is willing to sell it.
+Dealerships are allotted so many units, and if the dealership doesn’t have the one you need, they can often get it from another dealership.

 The best way to get your name on a jet ski is to leave a deposit.